 5. Take action.
 (This is important!)
 Whatever you sense you need, give yourself the time and space to do that thing.
 Although having awareness is a great first step, it’s not enough on its own to give you the relief you seek.
 You must take the in order to feel better.

 When you repeat this sequence on a regular basis, you’ll develop a heightened sense of self-awareness, be able to identify the best self-care practices to support yourself, and create the time for those activities.

-Creating an effective self-care practice gets easier over time and it’s worth taking the time.
-Cultivating this type of intuitive self-care as a solopreneur will help you maintain your sense of self, source of energy, and feeling of centeredness and peace.
+Creating an effective self-care practice gets easier over time.
+Cultivating this type of intuitive self-care as a coach will help you maintain your sense of self and energy, so that you can better show up and serve your clients.